 All loans are subject to the updates from the PPP Flexibility Act, regardless of the loan agreement language.
 Therefore, as long as you submit an application for loan forgiveness within 10 months after the end of your covered period, loan payments will be deferred until we receive the SBA’s decision on your application.

 You will be responsible for interest accrued on the portion of the loan that does not qualify for loan forgiveness.
 Interest accrual begins on the date of disbursement.
+The loan accrues daily simple interest from the date of disbursement.
+Based on current SBA guidance, the SBA will pay the bank the loan forgiveness amount, plus any accrued interest through the date of payment.

 No. Under current guidance, the SBA will not accept loan forgiveness applications submitted by a borrower that has fully repaid its PPP loan.